IlyaGusev/IlyaGusev/README.md

 Hi!
 My name is Ilya Gusev.
-I'm currently working at Yandex and doing a PhD thesis on text summarization at MIPT.

-I am interested in text generation but looking forward to learning more about reinforcement learning, text-to-speech, and other fascinating things.
+I am interested in text generation, looking forward to learning more about reinforcement learning, text-to-speech, and other fascinating things.
 If you need help with any of my projects or you would like to collaborate, do not hesitate to contact me.

 How to reach me: [@YallenGusev](https://t.me/YallenGusev) at Telegram